History of Poznań: Since 1945

 In the administrative reforms of 1975, Poznań ceased to be a city with separate voivodeship status, and became the capital of a much smaller Poznań Voivodeship.

 Following the early successes of the Solidarity movement, in 1981 a monument to the events and victims of June 1956 was erected on Adam Mickiewicz Square, with Lech Wałęsa attending.
 In 1983 Pope John Paul II visited Poznań.

 In 1987 the most recent expansion of the city's boundaries took place, with the addition of new areas mainly to the north, including Morasko, Radojewo and Kiekrz.

 Following the fall of communism, the first free local government elections took place in 1990.
 A second papal visit took place in 1997.
 In 1998 a Weimar triangle meeting took place in Poznań between German chancellor Helmut Kohl, French president Jacques Chirac and Polish president Aleksander Kwaśniewski.

 In 1997 transport communication between the northern estates of Winogrady and Piątkowo and the city centre was greatly improved with the opening of the Poznań fast tram route (Poznański Szybki Tramwaj, popularly Pestka).
 Poznań gained its first motorway connection in 2003 (part of the A2 autostrada running south of the city in the directions of Warsaw and Berlin).

 With the Polish local government reforms of 1999, Poznań again became the capital of a larger voivodeship, now called Greater Poland Voivodeship.
 It also became the seat of a powiat ("Poznań County"), although the city itself acquired separate powiat status.

 In 2006 Poland's first F-16 Fighting Falcons arrived in Poznań.
 They are stationed at the 31st Air Base in Krzesiny in the south-east of the city.

 Poznań continues to host regular trade fairs and international events, usually at the Poznań International Fair site.
 In December 2008 it hosted the United Nations Climate Change Conference.
 Poznań was also one of the host cities for the EuroBasket 2009 and 2012 European Football Championship.

+In 2015, a medieval treasure, including 350 coins and 8,000 fragments of clay vessels, was discovered during archaeological excavations in the Old Town.